marcusportmann/inception/README.md

        export class DashboardModule {
        }
        ```
-   20. Replace the contents of the *src/main/frontend/src/app/app-routing.module.ts* file with the following.
+   22. Replace the contents of the *src/main/frontend/src/app/app-routing.module.ts* file with the following.
        ```
        import {NgModule} from '@angular/core';
        import {RouterModule, Routes} from '@angular/router';
        import {
          AdminContainerComponent, CanActivateFunctionGuard, NotFoundComponent, SimpleContainerComponent
-       } from 'ngx-inception';
+       } from 'ngx-inception/core';
        import {UserProfileComponent} from 'ngx-inception/security';
        import {AdministrationTitleResolver} from './views/administration/administration-title-resolver';